CQCL/tierkreis/docs/source/worker/complex_types.md

 ### complex

 Complex numbers are serialized using a custom JSON encoder.
-The complex number `z` will appear nested in a JSON object as:
+The complex number `z` will appear nested in JSON as:

 ```python
 {"__tkr_complex__": [z.real, z.imag]}